Follow the FreeStater Blog by Email

 The John Tanner Fairness and Independence in Redistricting Act (H.R.
 453) is currently languishing in the House Judiciary Committee's subcommittee on the Constitution.
 House leadership seems to have no desire in moving this bill forward, but House leadership can be bypassed.

-Through the creation of safe seats, gerrymandering create a reality where the greatest threat to a member of Congress comes from a primary challenge within their party - not from a general election contest.
+Through the creation of safe seats, gerrymandering creates a reality where the greatest threat to a member of Congress comes from a primary challenge within their party - not from a general election contest.
 The result being members of Congress more concerned with pleasing the small (but highly motivated and partisan) segment of the electorate who participate in primary elections.
 For Democrats this means committed liberal activists and committed conservative activists for Republicans - neither group represents the broader electorate.